 The extend of an injury from electrical exposure depends on several issues.
 The type and the strength of the voltage, the amount of time the individual was in contact with the electricity, the overall health of the individual, all impact the amount of damage the electricity will case.

 Regardless, there is likely to be some damage to anyone in contact with electricity.

 Symptoms of electrocution include burns on the skin, lack of consciousness, broken bones, pain throughout the body, heart attack, headache, problems with vision and hearing, muscle spasms, numbness, breathing problems, and even seizures.

 Anyone who has come into contact with electricity, even if they are not showing immediate symptoms, should seek medical attention to asses the amount of damage.Legal Help from Frankl & Kominsky

-Those suffering from electrocution will almost certainly have to deal with medical bills, loss of wages, pain and suffering.
+Those suffering from electrocution may have to deal with medical bills, loss of wages, pain and suffering.
 Family members may be forced to deal with emotional and financial distress after the death of a loved one from electrocution.
 While the process to recover damages may seem daunting, Frankl & Kominsky can help.
-Our experienced attorneys are well-versed in dealing with electrocution claims, and know how to construct a legal case to get Lake Worth victims of electrical accident the justice they deserve.
+Our attorneys are available to assist you in dealing with electrocution claims.
 We serve clients in Lake Worth and throughout South Florida.
-Call us today for a confidential consultation, at (855) 800-8000 or contact us online.
+Call us today for a confidential consultation, at (561) 708-5483 or contact us online.
 We speak Spanish and Creole.